Top 10 Website Design Trends for Startups in 2024

 Derek McKechnie is a perfect example of a brutalist website.
 The website’s filled with sharp-edged objects that become interactive once visitors click around.
 Another example is Chrissie Abbot.

-While it’s good for page speed and the like, it proves hard to navigate sometimes, and not everyone likes it.
+While it’s great for page speed, it’s difficult to navigate sometimes, and not everyone likes it.

 This one’s the opposite of brutalism.
 Structured typography is all about stability and structure.
-After the pandemic, most consumers craved something unsurprising, something that seemed unchanging and reliable, which pushed the structured website design.
+After the pandemic, most consumers craved something unsurprising, something that seemed unchanging and reliable, which pushed the structured website design trends.

 Imagine capital letters, bold shapes, and solid colours.
 No surprises; very clear and efficient.
 What I like about the structure typography is the straightforwardness.
 The design tells you where to look, so there’s no need to look all over the page for information.
 A prime example of structured typography design is the Awwwards home page.